 How do you drive Diversity & Inclusion in the workplace?
-We’ve partnered with specialist diversity and inclusion organisations: Qlearsite, CV Library, Pearn Kandola, The Kaleidoscope Group, and the Inclusive Group to survey 7,500 Irish and UK professionals - to understand the career challenges and workplace experiences through the lenses of Gender, Ethnicity, Age and Disability.
-Access the full strategic D&I report here.
+We’ve partnered with specialist diversity and inclusion organisations: Censuswide, Resource Solutions, The Kaleidoscope Group, and the Inclusive Group to survey over 6000 Irish and UK professionals - to understand the career challenges and workplace experiences through the lenses of Gender, Ethnicity, Age and Disability.
+Access the latest D&I research here.

 With today’s workforce working for longer, this diversity brings a range of perspectives, skills, and backgrounds, but it also challenges business leaders to attract, engage, and include a multitude of different age groups in the workplace.
 By understanding the expectations and key challenges of these generations, Robert Walters identifies how you can position yourself as an employer of choice for all ages.

 1. It’s the first time there’s been four generations at work

 Gen Z, millennials, Gen X, and baby boomers.
 For the first time ever, four different generations are existing in the same workplaces - presenting a significant challenge to people leaders.
 What motivates an 18-year-old won’t resonate with someone in their 50s, and creating a culture of belonging for such a wide range of employees is not going to be easy.

 There’s the highest proportion of workers aged 65+ since records began - and with the retirement age continuing to rise, a multi-generational workforce is here to stay.
 So it’s time to make it work.

 2. Young people have been hit hard economically